 Yes.
 Getting an alignment when you install new tires is one of the smartest things you can do.
 Here is why.

-New tires are a significant investment — a set of four tires typically costs $400 to $1,200+ depending on the size and brand.
+New tires are a significant investment.
 If your alignment is even slightly off, those brand-new tires will start wearing unevenly from the very first mile.
 Over 5,000 to 10,000 miles, misalignment can wear one edge of the tread down noticeably, reducing the usable life of the tire and potentially making it unsafe before the rest of the tread wears out.

 Here is what we recommend: get an alignment every time you buy new tires.
 Even if you do not think anything is wrong, having the alignment verified ensures you are starting clean.
 Many tire shops include a free or discounted alignment with a tire purchase.
 If yours does not, it is still worth paying for separately.